Upcoming Events

 2025-06-01: Celebrating Westbeth Jazz 1980, with special guest commentator Billy Harper, 2-5pm, presented at the Community Room, Westbeth Artists Housing and Center for the Arts, 55 Bethune St, New York, NY 10014 – FREE AND OPEN TO THE PUBLIC

-2025-05-08: Mary Lou Williams 1945, presented as part of the Jazz History Database From the Lab session of the Jazz Potpourri livestream
+2025-05-08: Mary Lou Williams 1945, presented as part of the Jazz Potpourri livestream

 2024-02-03: Peter Brötzmann Memorial Listening Session, NYC, part of the First Annual Out Music Festival, co-produced by Arts for Arts and FourOneOne